TimaHardz/raceiq-releases/README.md

 ## Install

 1. Download the latest **`RaceIQ-Setup-x.y.z.exe`** from the [Releases](../../releases) section and run it.
 It installs per-user — **no admin needed**.
-2. Windows SmartScreen will warn because the app isn't code-signed yet — click **More info → Run anyway**.
+2. Windows SmartScreen will warn because the app isn't code-signed — click **More info → Run anyway**.
 It's safe; signing is on the roadmap.
 3. Launch **RaceIQ** from the Start menu.

 Already installed?
 Do nothing — RaceIQ updates itself and installs the newest build on your next restart.